Ways to saving energy in schools:

-Tip 1: standby appliances need to be switched off via the wall, therefore someone has to switch it off manually.
-This will reduce all the wasted energy that is being used while the appliances aren’t even being used
+Tip 1: Standby appliances need to be switched off via the wall socket, meaning someone has to switch it off manually.
+This will help reduce the wasted energy being used while the appliances aren’t even occupied

 Tip 2: Keep your classroom doors closed whenever possible.
 This will help prevent cool or warm air from escaping.
-This keeps the heat in the rooms without having to turn up the heating and therefore using more energy.
+This keeps the heat in the rooms without having to continuously turn up and down the heating, which consequently uses more energy.

 Tip 5: Remember to turn the lights off when you leave a classroom.
 Schools keep lights powered on permanently as it is easier than switching them on and off.

 Tip 6: Check that none of your taps around the school are dripping.
-Hot water uses a large amount of energy to heat.
-You could also swap the taps to water saving ones, instead of heaving the ones that don’t turn off themselves.
+Hot water uses a large amount of energy to heat, so make sure to use it liberally.
+You could also swap the taps in your facility to water saving ones, instead of keeping taps that don’t turn off themselves after a set time.

-Tip 7: Check your school’s appliances such as computers, fridges and kitchen appliances, to see how their energy efficiency is.
-Computers in schools are commonly found to be using large amounts of energy because running costs have not been known.
+Tip 7: Check your school’s appliances, such as computers, fridges and kitchen equipment, to see how their energy efficient they are (Eco powered).
+Computers in schools are commonly found to be using large amounts of energy because running costs have not been previously known.